 If anyone epitomizes the Renaissance Woman, it’s Lucia Grillo.
-An actress, director, writer, producer, journalist and head of her own production company, she traces her roots to Francavilla Angitola in the Vibo Valentia commune of Calabria.
+An actress, director, writer, producer, journalist and head of her own production company, she traces her origins to Francavilla Angitola in the Vibo Valentia commune of Calabria.
 Now living in New York, Lucia hasn't forgotten her roots.
-And though she is wildly passionate about her work, she is deeply connected to her family.
-That connection serves as the driving force behind her films.
+She often returns to the region of Calabria, motivated to make films for anthropological, social and identity purposes.

 Grillo uses filmmaking to explore why people immigrate, telling stories that reveal how we are all connected despite how different our backgrounds may be.
 Her first effort was A pena do pana (The Cost of Bread), a touching portrait of a Calabrese mother and daughter struggling to make ends meet in the economically depressed southern Italy.
 Set in 1959, the film follows 9-year-old Mariuzzedda as she harvests olives in the early morning then goes to school with a grumbling, empty tummy.
 She begins taking bread on credit at the local bakery, until the day comes when she must pay her debt.

 The story was inspired by the relationship between her mother and grandmother, with Grillo playing the part inspired by her grandmother, a woman to whom she feels a great connection.
 When her nonna passed away in 2011, Grillo says that a part of her Calabria died as well that day.
 “No matter how much I travelled in Italy, I was not truly ‘in Italy’ until I arrived at my Nonna's house,” she explains.
 “I was glad I got to make A pena do pana shot in the house she built with my Nonno and where my mother was born.”